ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

   - free tier suits us
   - lowest paid tier is most reasonable out of all competing services
   - seems to do a good job

+## Workbox
+This eases the work related with managing a service worker.
+We still have to do some of the heavy lifting because our background sync requirements are a bit more complicated than the simple case.
+Workbox can replay single requests out-of-the-box but we need to wait for the observation req to succeed (or not), then grab the ID for that new obs and generate all the requests for the photos, obs fields, etc. Workbox gives us the freedom to do this and we can even use their Queue class to make our life easier.

+## Rollup
+Yes, we already have webpack to do the build of our main app but 1) we need to build our service worker, and 2) we cannot use webpack to build the service worker.
+The reason we can't use webpack to build our service worker is it can't output in a format that can be run as a service worker (IIFE or a regular script).
+Rollup does allow us to do this so we've got this hybrid build chain where we keep the webpack integrated with vue-cli, because it's easy to do so, and we bring in Rollup to just handle the service worker.

+On a side note, the reason we need to build the service worker is we want to use external modules like localForage.
+Service workers don't yet support importing modules so we solve that by building the service worker so it contains all the dependencies it needs.
+Previously we used the hosted version of Workbox (via an `importScripts()` call) but seeing as we're building the sw, we might as well include the workbox deps in it for extra reliability.